koii-network/docs/concepts/glossary.md

 ## Web3

 The next iteration of the web where there is no centralized authority, and restored ownership of data and information to users.
-Also known as the ‘read-write-trust web,’ Web 3 is the replacement of ‘read-write’ (Web2) and its predecessor “read only” (Web1).
+Also known as the ‘read-write-trust web,’ Web 3 is the replacement of ‘read-write’ (Web2) and its predecessor “read-only” (Web1).

 ## Secret Phrase aka Seed Phrase/Recovery Phrase